General Secretary of the Communist Party of Vietnam

-The general secretary of the Communist Party of Vietnam Central Committee (Tổng Bí thư Ban Chấp hành Trung ương Đảng Cộng sản Việt Nam), simply and informally the party general secretary or just general secretary (Tổng bí thư, TBT), is the contemporary title for the holder of the highest office within the Communist Party of Vietnam (CPV), being in practice the highest position in the politics of Vietnam and is considered one of the four pillars of the country's leadership.
+The general secretary of the Communist Party of Vietnam Central Committee (Tổng Bí thư Ban Chấp hành Trung ương Đảng Cộng sản Việt Nam) is the contemporary title for the holder of the highest office within the Communist Party of Vietnam (CPV), being in practice the highest position in the politics of Vietnam and is considered the highest political authority of Vietnam (above the president and prime minister).

+The general secretary

 The general secretaryship used to be the second-highest office within the party when Hồ Chí Minh was the chairman, a post which existed from 1951 to 1969, and since 1969, the general secretary has generally been regarded as the highest leader of Vietnam.
-The general secretary also holds the title of secretary of the Central Military Commission, the leading party organ on military affairs, being the highest political and ideological leader of the People's Army of Vietnam; however, unlike other Communist Parties' leaders, the Vietnamese position rarely assumes a co-official government office or title such as State President at the same time, alongside the consensus-based four pillars slightly lowering the position's supremacy in the Vietnamese political system to its one-party counterparts.
+The general secretary also holds the title of secretary of the Central Military Commission, the leading party organ on military affairs, being the highest political and ideological leader of the People's Army of Vietnam; however, unlike other Communist Parties' leaders, the Vietnamese position rarely assumes a co-official government office or title such as State President at the same time, alongside the consensus-based five pillars slightly diluting the position's superiority in the Vietnamese political system as compared to other one-party states.
 The current general secretary is Tô Lâm, ranking first in the Politburo.
-The position was once designated the first secretary (Bí thư Thứ nhất) from 1951 to 1976.
+The position was once designated the first secretary (Bí thư Thứ nhất) from 1960 to 1976.